Investing in excellence: studentship opportunities

 The University of Derby is seeking to recruit Studentships in Learning, Teaching and Academic Practice.
 Seven projects have been identified to support the pedagogic core of the University’s learning and teaching.
 The projects aim to ensure that we are research led in our practice and have a strategic approach to the evaluation of the impact of our approaches to student support, developing skills and employability, education for sustainable development, inclusivity, and generative AI.
 Of the seven projects, we will recruit to three.

 The following full-time postgraduate research studentship is one of the seven possible projects available.
-This full-time postgraduate research studentship is in the Business, Economic and Social Policy area of research in the College of Business, Law and Social Science.
+This full-time postgraduate research studentship is in the public services area of research in the College of Arts, Humanities and Education.

 ||£18,622 stipend pa + UK home tuition fees (£4,712)